Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Streamable"

-Re-exports all named exports from the "effect/Streamable" module as "Streamable".
+Re-exports all named exports from the "effect/Streamable" module as `Streamable`.

 **Signature**